jxandery/testing-javascript/README.md

 ## Step Two: Let's Test Some JavaScript

 We're going to step through six examples.
 Five of them have opportunities for you to cut your teeth on writing some Qunit tests.
+Examples live in the examples folder and each of those folder have README's for instructions on how to create passing test.